 Do you know that?
-You visit a city several times and somehow end up in the same places again and again?
+You visit a city several times and somehow always end up in the same places?
 After more than ten visits to Edinburgh, this time, I finally made it to some locations I didn't know yet... ;-)

 Calton Hill is the birthplace of astronomy and timekeeping in Edinburgh.
 Its central point is the City Observatory of 1818 which now houses contemporary art under the name "Collective".
 Admission is free - unless you would like to throw some money into a donation box or have it debited via a card reading terminal.